H1. General accounting principles

 - production volumes

-- energy consumption broken down by electricity, steam and fuel
+- energy use broken down by electricity, steam and fuel

 - fuel consumption broken down by biofuels and fossil fuels